f4str/sauce-searcher/README.md

 # Sauce Searcher

-Sauce searcher is a web interface used to search and get information for anime, manga, light novels, visual novels, and doujins.
+Sauce searcher is a fullstack application used to search and get information for anime, manga, light novels, visual novels, and doujins.
 When built, the application can be run either locally on deployed online to a web service.
 A sample instance of the application can be found at <https://f4str.github.io/sauce-searcher>.

-## Technology
+## Technologies

 Since this is a fullstack application, the server and client are separated into two separate directories that need to be run together.

-* The server is a `Python` application that uses `FastAPI` to create a REST API to perform HTTP GET requests.
+* The server is a `Python` application that uses `FastAPI` and `uvicorn` to create a REST API to perform HTTP GET requests.

-* The client is a `React` with `TypeScript` application that performs API calls to the server.
+* The client is a `Node.js` application with `TypeScript` that uses `React` creates a web interface which performs API calls to the server.

 ## Requirements